farid809/CarND-Behavioral-Cloning-P3/README.md

 ### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+he overall strategy for deriving a model architecture was to ...

 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...